hpsc-lab/openfhe-julia/README.md

 Julia bindings for the homomorphic encryption library [OpenFHE](https://github.com/openfheorg/openfhe-development) based on [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl).
-This repository is mainly interested for those who want to extend the set of OpenFHE features that are available in Julia.
+This repository is mainly interesting for those who want to extend the set of OpenFHE features that are available in Julia.
 If you just want to use OpenFHE in Julia, please have a look at [OpenFHE.jl](https://github.com/sloede/OpenFHE.jl).